geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 *This section was contributed by Jacqueline Austermann*

 For any model run with we have to choose an initial condition for the temperature field.
-If we want to model convection in the Earth&rsquo;s mantle we want to choose an initial temperature distribution that captures the Earth&rsquo;s buoyancy structure.
+If we want to model convection in the Earth's mantle we want to choose an initial temperature distribution that captures the Earth's buoyancy structure.
 In this cookbook we present how to use temperature perturbations based on the shear wave velocity model S20RTS (Ritsema and Heijst 2000) to initialize a mantle convection calculation.